ScaleBio/ScaleRna/README.md

     * Path to the Illumina Sequencer RunFolder (bcl files)
     * If you prefer to start from fastq files, generated outside (before) this workflow, see [Fastq generation](docs/fastqGeneration.md).
 * Sample Table
-    * A .csv file listing all samples in the analysis with their library (PCR) index and (optional) tagmentation sample barcode sequences.
+    * A .csv file listing all samples in the analysis, optionally split by RT barcode.
 See [samples.csv](docs/samplesCsv.md).
 * Reference Genome
     * The workflow requires a reference genome, including a [STAR](https://github.com/alexdobin/STAR) index for alignment, and gene annotation.
 See [Reference Genomes](docs/genomes.md)